topeogunleye/bookstore2.0/README.md

-# bookstore
+# bookstore2.0
-Bookstore is an app that let's its users to add new book, view list of books and remove a book.
+bookstore is an app that let's its users to add new book, view list of books and remove a book.
 Built with React, Redux, and Tailwind CSS.
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# bookstore
+# bookstore2.0

-> Bookstore is an app that let's its users to add new book, view list of books and remove a book.
+> bookstore2.0 is an app that let's its users to add new book, view list of books and remove a book.
 Built with React, Redux, and Tailwind CSS.

 ![screenshot](./app_screenshot.png)